ACADEMIC SCHOLARSHIPS

 • Clifford R. Roehm Memorial Scholars

-• Swiatkowski Welch Diversity and Equality Scholarship
+• Swiatkowski Welch Diversity and Equality Scholars – Strengthening diversity

-• Paul C. Varga Scholars – varsity athletics
+• Paul C. Varga Scholars – Varsity athletics

 • William P. Vititoe Scholars

-• William H. Walters Memorial Scholars – strengthening diversity
+• William H. Walters Memorial Scholars – Strengthening diversity

 • Joanne Wolf Scholars

-• Herschede – Engineering
+• Mark P. Herschede Scholars – Engineering

-• William Kirtley “Kirt” Jacobs Family Scholars – Media, Arts and Communications
+• William Kirtley “Kirt” Jacobs Family Scholars – Media, Arts, and Communications

 • Sigma Chi Law Scholars